ANdroxee/Chess_game/README.md

 - "Bishops": Bishops move diagonally to any number of free squares.
 - "Queen": The queen can move horizontally, vertically or diagonally on any number of free squares.
 - "King": The king can move one square in any direction.
 He is, however, restricted to checkmate.

+- "Checkmate and Checkmate":
+A player puts the opponent's king in check by placing it under direct threat of capture.
+The player whose king is in check must protect it on his turn.
+If the player cannot move his king to safety, then it's checkmate, and the game is over.

+### Other rules :
+Castling is a special move involving the king and one of the player's rooks.
+Prise en passant is a special rule that allows a pawn to be captured if it moves two squares from its initial position and is side by side with an opponent's pawn.
+Pawn promotion occurs when the pawn reaches the last row of the chessboard and is replaced by another piece, usually a queen.

+### End of the game
+#### The game can end in different ways:
+- Checkmate.
+Pat, when the player whose turn it is has no legal move to make and his king is not in check.
+In this case, the game ends in a draw.
+- Draw by mutual agreement.
+50-move rule, when 50 moves have been played by each player without any piece capture or pawn move.

+##Conclusion:
+Playing chess is a captivating intellectual challenge requiring strategy, patience and concentration.
+By mastering the basic rules and developing tactical and strategic skills, players can explore the infinite richness of this timeless game.